samuellim-exe/SamuelCodez/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on <a href="https://github.com/Tynxen/TynxenServer">Tynxen/TynxenServer</a>(You might not be able to see this repository because its private.)
+- 🔭 I’m currently working on <a href="https://github.com/Tynxen/TynxenServer">Tynxen/TynxenServer</a> (You might not be able to see this repository as it's private.)
 - 🌱 I’m currently learning Node.js
 - 📫 How to reach me:
 <br> <img src="/discord.ico" height="20px" width="20px"> Discord: <code>SamuelCodez#0001</code>